T. O. Fuller State Park

 T.O.
 Fuller State Park is a state park in the city of Memphis, Tennessee, USA.
 It consists of 1138 acre of mostly forest located in South Memphis on Mitchell Road.
 It is the only state park within the city limits and is suitable for wildlife.

-The park is named in honor of Dr. Thomas O. Fuller, who spent his life empowering and educating African Americans.
+The park is named in honor of Thomas O. Fuller, who spent his life empowering and educating African Americans.
 The park facilities were originally built for the use of African Americans in the Great Depression by the Civilian Conservation Corps (CCC).
 It was the first state park in the United States east of the Mississippi River that was open to African Americans.

 CCC camp number 1464-SP-10, which was composed of African Americans, initiated construction of the park facilities in 1938.
 During excavation for a proposed swimming pool in 1940, CCC workers unearthed evidence of a prehistoric village.
 The site has since been developed as Chucalissa Indian Village and includes a village, preserved archeological excavations and the C.H.
 Nash Museum at Chucalissa.